Why React is Popular: Understanding React’s Dominance in Frontend Development

 Challenges Programmers Encounter When Using the ReactJS Library

 While ReactJS is a powerful tool for building user interfaces, it does come with its share of challenges.
-Here’s what developers might encounter:
+Here’s what developers might encounter.

 Performance Issues